dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 sides, and the copy runs.
-If you have several applications in `public` on several servers, this is the migration to do first, and it is cheap; if you cannot touch the source, the alternatives are a database per source on the warehouse (below), or a component that renames as the changes flow, the kind I come back to at the end of this architecture.
+If you have several applications in `public` on several servers, this is the migration to do first, and it is cheap; if you cannot touch the source, the alternatives are a database per source on the warehouse server, or a component that renames as the changes flow, the kind I come back to at the end of this architecture.

 I also tried what happens when you do not do this.
 Two sources with a